whiplashomega/elthelas2/data/rules/magicitemcategories.markdown

 #### Staffs

-A magic staff is about 5 or 6 feet long.
+A magic staff is about 2m long.
 Staffs vary widely in appearance: some are of nearly equal diameter throughout and smooth, others are gnarled and twisted, some are made of wood, and others are composed of polished metal or crystal.
 Depending on the material, a staff weighs between 2 and 7 pounds.
 Unless a staff's description says otherwise, a staff can be used as a quarterstaff.

 #### Wands

-A magic wand is about 15 inches long and crafted of metal, bone, or wood.
+A magic wand is about 40 cm long and crafted of metal, bone, or wood.
 It is tipped with metal, crystal, stone, or some other material.

 #### Weapons